ChrisMusson/SudokuSolver/README.md

 1. In Arrow puzzles, you need to enter a line to your puzzle file for every arrow.
 You do this by entering the circled cell, followed by all cells on the adjoining arrow, followed by an A. For example, a 3-cell L-shaped arrow that has the central cell as it's circle would read `55657576A`.

 1. In Palindrome puzzles, you need to enter a line to your puzzle file for every palindrome line.
-You do this by entering the cells on the line, starting from one end a traversing it to the other end, followed by a P. For example, a 5-cell staircase palindrome line could read `6667777888P`.
+You do this by entering the cells on the line, starting from one end and traversing it to the other end, followed by a P. For example, a 5-cell staircase palindrome line could read `6667777888P`.

 1. In Even/Odd puzzles, you need to enter up to 2 lines to your puzzle file - one line for all even cells, followed by an E, and one line for all odd cells, followed by an O. For example, if the antidiagonal/trailing diagonal of the grid contains alternating odds and evens, the lines to add would read `9173553719O` and `82644628E`.

+1. In German Whispers puzzles, you need to enter a line to your puzzle file for every German whispers line.
+You do this by entering the cells on the line, starting from one end and traversing it to the other end, followed by GW.
+For example, a 10-cell P-shaped German whispers line could read `67685848474656667686GW`.

 ## To add